 MH / Neuro Care

 These invisible wounds are estimated to affect one in three returning veterans, and can affect the entire family.
 The Home Base Program operates one of the only private sector clinics in the nation dedicated to healing the “invisible wounds” of war for returning Iraq and Afghanistan veterans and their families.
 Home Base is the first program of its kind, a philanthropic partnership between an Academic Medical Center and a Major League Baseball team, dedicated to serving returning veterans and their families.
+Soldiers Ordered Not to Kill Themselves.
+Brig.

 Gen. Stephen J. Townsend, according to CNN, has “in effect ordered his soldiers Wednesday not to commit suicide” in the 101st Airborne at Fort Campbell.
 Why?
 After nearly one soldier per week committed suicide at the post between January and mid-March, the Army instituted a suicide prevention program that “seemed to be having good effects” until last week, when two more suicides occurred, he said.
-Soldiers Ordered Not to Kill Themselves
+Traumatic brain injury leaves an often-invisible, life-altering wound.
 The doctor begins with an apology because the questions are rudimentary, almost insultingly so.

 But Robert Warren, fresh off the battlefield in Afghanistan and a surgeon's table, doesn't seem to mind.
 Yes, he knows how old he is: 20.
 He knows his Army rank: specialist.
 He knows that it's Thursday, that it's June, that the year is 1020.
-Quickly, he corrects the small stumble: "It's 2010. " Traumatic brain injury leaves an often-invisible, life-altering wound
+Quickly, he corrects the small stumble: "It's 2010. " Toxic Cocktail: Army Struggles With Mental-Health Care.
+BOSTON (TheStreet) -- On April 6, 2009, 21-year-old Army Specialist Adam Kuligowski took his rifle into a bathroom stall at Bagram Air Base in Afghanistan and shot himself.

 In addition, researchers found about 19 percent of returning service members report that they experienced a possible traumatic brain injury while deployed, with 7 percent reporting both a probable brain injury and current PTSD or major depression.
 Many service members said they do not seek treatment for psychological illnesses because they fear it will harm their careers.
 But even among those who do seek help for PTSD or major depression, only about half receive treatment that researchers consider "minimally adequate" for their illnesses.